 My journey to the financial world started from SSE Riga where I discovered that my favourite subjects were micro-, macro- and financial economics.
 Therefore, I ended up as the teaching assistant at those courses.
 After I had completed the CFA program, I continued in volunteering as a grader and mentor at the CFA Research Challenge student competition for many years.

 During my 15-year career, I have always been a financial consultant at the transaction advisory services teams – initially at PwC and later at EY Tallinn and EY Helsinki offices.
 At EY I focused on the energy sector, which became my next big passion after finance and teaching.

 During my Finnish period I was mainly involved in large-scale projects in regulated energy sector, including district heating, in many countries – Finland, Sweden, Denmark, Estonia, Latvia, Lithuania and Poland.

-With respect to largest projects, I should mention my time at EY Tallinn office with the annual reviews of Nelja Energia’s wind farms’ fair value tests, which of course included long discussions with Kalle Kiigske regarding the forecast of electricity prices and the probabilities of political developments.
+With respect to largest projects, I should mention my time at EY Tallinn office with the annual reviews of Nelja Energia’s wind farms’ fair value tests.
+Those, of course, included long discussions with Kalle Kiigske regarding the forecast of electricity prices and the probabilities of political developments.

-Please name three main areas you plan to focus on as Sunly’s CFO.
+Please name three main areas you plan to focus on as Sunly’s Chief Financial Officer.

 - Promoting transparency and trust which is particularly important when more and more investors join Sunly’s projects.
 This part also includes the automatization of the reporting system, because although I do like Excel, I like it even more when things work as efficiently as possible.